sa-concept-refactoring/doc/chapters/analysis.typ

       Can throw errors depending on the function body.
     ],
   )],
-  caption: [
-    Bad example of refactoring
+  caption: [A bad example of refactoring],
-  ],
 ) <refactoring_bad_example>
 // COR what does it mean implementation wise
 // VINA Not sure what to write to resolve this..